caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 #### Generic types

-Reference types can be "generic types", that is, types that contain references to other undefined types, known as "type parameters".
+Reference types can be "generic types", that is, types that depend on other undefined types, known as "type parameters".
 Such types are referred to using type parameters in angle brackets; a commonly-used example is `System.Collections.Generic.List<T>`.
 When a variable of the generic type is declared, or when an instance of the type is instantiated, a type has to be provided for all type parameters; for example `List<string>`.
 When a new generic type is defined, various restrictions can be applied to its type parameters if necessary.
 These are introduced by the `where` keyword when defining the type; here are a couple of examples.

 ```
 class Nest<T> where T : Egg // T must be an Egg or a class derived from it.